 You have built up a tolerance for the drug if you need larger and larger doses of amphetamines to achieve the same effect that lower doses of the drug used to create for you.

 You might require the use of a related drug to stop or to avoid the symptoms of amphetamine withdrawal.

 You might be unproductive at decreasing or stopping your consumption of amphetamines.
 You may keep on craving the stimulant regardless of the fact that you know these are causing continuous or recurring psychological or physical issues.

 You avoid going out to most of the social, recreational, or work-related activities due to your abuse or dependence on stimulants.

 Who’s at risk of developing amphetamine use disorder?

 You may be at a greater risk of having amphetamine use disorder if you:

-- Have an easy approach to amphetamines
+- Have easy access to amphetamines

 - Have anxiety disorders, bipolar disorder, depression, or schizophrenia